Track and sync heart rate workouts with Apple Watch

 Step 5 - Sync your Apple Health data via the Vitality Member app

-- Leave the Apple Health app running in the background as an open window
+- Leave the Vitality Member app in the background as an open window

 View your Vitality Plan Points Statement